muratk5n/thirdwave/en/2021/11/veg-burger.md

 * Bread crumbs
 * 3 Tblspoon Musrooms (diced)

 Mash the beans.
 Soften onions and musrooms in a pan.
-Add those, and everything else with the beans in a bowl, mix.
+Boil the rice, until its water evaporates.
+Add everything along with the beans in a bowl, mash, mix.
 Should be a meat like substance by now, easy to shape.
 Make patties, fry in olive oil on a pan.
 Serve in a bun along with cucumber pickles and lettuce.

 [Ref 1](https://youtu.be/l75ixsh-wjI?t=78)